Gunnhildurkatrin/DisneyVillains/content/post/disneyvillains.md

 ## Dataset

-The dataset was extracted from the Disney Fandom Wiki webpage, and it contains all the character villains from Disney.
+The dataset was extracted from the Disney Fandom Wiki webpage and it contains all the character villains from Disney.
 That includes characters from different universes, e.g Marvel, Pixar, Star Wars, Walt Disney and other.
-After building and visualising the network, it was decided to narrow the scope and maintaining at least some possibility of analysing information about the dataset, do to lack of internal connections in the whole Disney Villains dataset.
-From that a decision was made to select a subset of the data, that represents one universe, Marvel. (https://disney.fandom.com/wiki/Category:Villains)
+A decision was made to select a subset of the data, that represents one universe, Marvel. due to lack of internal connections in the whole Disney Villains dataset.
+This was done because after building and visualizing the network, it seemed necessary to narrow the scope and maintaining at least some possibility of analyzing information about the dataset.

+Link to the dataset: (https://disney.fandom.com/wiki/Category:Villains)

 ## Goal